GLYCAM-Web/gmml2/README.md

 To get started, follow the [Download and Install](http://glycam.org/docs/gems/download-and-install/ "Download and Install") instructions.
 These instructions will walk you through the steps to obtain and configure the software, and also test the installation.

-To compile and use the programs that are based on gmml (e.g. the carbohydrate or glycoprotein builders) go to their subfolders (e.g. internalPrograms/GlycoproteinBuilder/) and follow the compilation instructions in the readme there.
+To compile and use the programs that are based on gmml2 (e.g. the carbohydrate or glycoprotein builders) go to their subfolders (e.g. internalPrograms/GlycoproteinBuilder/) and follow the compilation instructions in the readme there.